rxOred/blog/content/post/CSharpLoader/bypassing-AMSI-with-CSharp.md

 `gaurd_dispatch_icall_fptr`.

 With that information it is clear that `this->0x40` is a pointer to an object of an unknown class. `rcx` now points to that object and `rax` holds one of function pointers in the object's vftable.
+Well my guess is that this is the windows defender's AMSI COM interface.

 The first argument passed to the function is  `this->0x40`.
 Second, third and fourth are passed through `rdx` and `r8` registers. we can see that in the
 disassembly `rdx` being set to `rsp+0x70` (amsiBuffer) and `r8` being initialized to the address of `rsp +0x40` (who's value is 0).

-Weird thing is, the function is jumping to the middle of a function.
+Weird thing is, the function is jumping into the middle of a function.

 Let's try following it.

 ![](/img/CSharpLoader/windbg_mpoav_ret.png)

 Well this makes it bit clear.
 First of all we not jumping into the middle of a function, See that `ret` instruction up there?
 What this tells us is, we jumped into a function but it is not labelled correctly.

 However if you try to goto this address from a disassembler, it will fail.
 Indicating that this a function from another dll.